20. What About You?

 2) Focus on Pacing

 If there is one secret to improvement, it is living within the limits imposed by CFS using pacing.
 Pacing takes time to master, but the rewards can start immediately.
 A good place to begin is with daily rests, as described in the article Reducing Symptoms with Planned Rest.
-For a detailed explanation of pacing, see the series Pacing: What It Is and How to Do It.
+For a detailed explanation of pacing, see our Pacing Tutorial and the series of articles titled Pacing: What It Is and How to Do It.

 3) Manage Stress